tooles01/OlfaControl_GUI/README.md

 To load these calibration tables into the GUI, you can use a config file that lists the miniMFCs on your olfactometer and their corresponding calibration tables.

-This allows for quickly loading all tables into the GUI all at once (instead of manually entering in the Vial Details box for each odor line).
+This allows for quickly loading all tables into the GUI all at once (instead of manually entering into the Vial Details box for each line).

 *<p align="center"> *Example config file:*  </p>*
 <p align="center"> <img src="images/setup_GUI_03_configFile.png" width="30%"> </p>